nicogravel/UNICOG_ResearchLog/docs_local/source/index.rst

       :align: center

 Both anecdotes matter to us, as the process of experimental design and statistical inference that we engage in often involves the equivalent of  "deactivating" or "activating" a *region of interest* using various tools (*e.g.* perceptual/cognitive/behavioral tasks, pharmacological interventions, animal models, *etc...*) and recording modalities (*e.g.* electrophysiology, fMRI, *etc...*), measuring changes in behavior before and after manipulation, and then drawing causal links between variables.
 If deactivation leads to suppression of the desired outcome while activation induces that outcome, a causal link can be inferred.
 However, it's essential to consider potentially *hidden* variables that may influence this relationship  :footcite:p:`Eaton_1985`.
+For a clear and succinct explanation of its limitations, I recommend the following the recent article by Grace Lindsay on The Transmitter: `Claims of necessity and sufficiency are not well suited for the study of complex systems <https://thetransmitter.substack.com/p/the-sufficiency-and-necessity-principle>`_.